Even though I had never heard about this TV series, that this Brit comedy film is based on, I decided to give it a try. Here is what I thought… 😀

 Will they manage to re-activate a super rich former flame of Patsy and persuade him to marry her so that they can continue their hedonistic lifestyle after all?

-The scenes in which Eddie and Patsy mingle with London's fashion pack, were filmed on Bankside, Southwark: A 22nd floor penthouse of Neo House on Bankside serves as the location where a Giles Deacon fashion show opens the story while an undeveloped Victorian Pump House in Wapping provided the perfect backdrop for the Yuki Muki party.
+The scenes in which Eddie and Patsy mingle with London's fashion pack, were filmed on Bankside in the area known as Southwark.
+A 22nd floor penthouse of Neo House on Bankside serves as the location where a Giles Deacon fashion show opens the story.
+Meanwhile, an undeveloped Victorian Pump House in Wapping provided the perfect backdrop for the Yuki Muki party.

 The second half of the film is set on the sunny Côte d’Azur, predominately Nice and Cannes.
-As Edina and Patsy try to catch a very rich "big fish" here, some of the world's most prestigious grand hotels, such as the Grand Hotel Du Cap Ferrat (where the swimming pool scene took place) and the Martinez Hotel in Cannes served as a fitting backdrop.
+Edina and Patsy try to catch a very rich "big fish" here.
+So naturally, some of the world's most prestigious grand hotels, such as the Grand Hotel Du Cap Ferrat (where the swimming pool scene took place) and the Martinez Hotel in Cannes served as a fitting film location backdrop.

 The fact that all these celebrities could laugh about themselves in this film was really cool and refreshing.
 And of course funny for the audience as we obviously know them from other contexts.
 Overall, the performance was really good – by everyone involved!